The

 This

 barret browning when they lived in florence.
-The house has retained
+The

-the same number of rooms and layout and is furnished in much the same
+the same number of rooms and layout and is

-style as it was in the brownings'day: it is still today full of an
+style as it was in the brownings'day: it is still

 atmosphere of the past.